 Each year, millions of Americans are injured in accidents.
 These mishaps most commonly occur at home, on the road, or at your place of work.
 No matter where the accident takes place, it is vital that the nature of your injuries is carefully and accurately documented.

-This documentation will help build a case for your personal injury claim against those responsible if you’re accident was caused by someone else’s negligence.
+This documentation will help build a case for your personal injury claim against those responsible if your accident was caused by someone else’s negligence.
 One of the most important aspects of the case will be your visit to medical providers.
 The conversations you have and words you use with your doctors should be chosen carefully after an accident to make sure there is no later confusion about your injuries and how they were obtained.
 How can you be sure that your injury is properly documented?